-Consumer unsecured loans and secured loans are evaluated for charge-off after the loan becomes 90 days past due.
+Consumer loans are evaluated for charge-off after the loan becomes 90 days past due.
 Unsecured loans are fully charged off and secured loans are charged down to the estimated fair value of the collateral less the cost to sell.